fandango-fuzzer/fandango-fuzzer.github.io/_sources/FAQ.md

 On the other hand, the constraints used by Fandango do not preclude coverage guidance.
 Stay tuned for future extensions.

 When will Fandango be ready?
-: We expect a public beta in April 2025.
+: We expect a public beta early April 2025, and a 1.0 release end of June 2025.